thegreenchicken/aole-theme-2019/README.md

 ### CSS (SCSS)

 having node js installed, cd to the root of this project (same directory as this readme) and run `npm install`.
-After this, get the scss to auto-compile using the `npm run sass` command.
+After this, get the scss to auto-compile using the `npm run dev` command.
 * The stylesheets are compiled from the contents inside the src folder, into the dist/css folder.
 * it is possible to add compilation of js files into this pipeline.
 This has not been necessary so far.
 * There are online SCSS compiler plugins for wordpress.
 These may be useful for everyday changes, but keep in mind that keeping the git repository updated may be important.